Fishtown, Philadelphia: History

 Within a few generations there was another influx of German immigrants, then still later in the late 19th century Polish and Irish Catholic immigrants.
-The community has two Roman Catholic Churches, St. Laurentius, built by the Polish immigrants, and the Holy Name of Jesus, built predominantly by Irish immigrants.
-Holy Name continues to serve as the parish church, however St. Laurentius has been closed and is now to be turned into apartments.
+The community had two Roman Catholic Churches, St. Laurentius, built by Polish immigrants, and the Holy Name of Jesus, built predominantly by Irish immigrants.
+Holy Name continues to serve as the parish church.
+St. Laurentius was sold to private developers and was to be turned into apartments, but became embroiled in legal disputes for years.
+Meanwhile, the structure deteriorated, leading to its eventual demolition beginning in 2022.

-The neighborhood has been working class for centuries; poverty grew after jobs left during the deindustrialization era, which afflicted many "rust belt" cities, Fishtown's workers continued to maintain a stable working-class community.
+The neighborhood had been working class for centuries; while poverty grew after jobs left during the deindustrialization era, which afflicted many "rust belt" cities, Fishtown's workers continued to maintain a stable working-class community.
+Fishtown was highly segregated in the mid-20th century: between 1950 and 1970, only 0.1-0.2% of the population was not white.
 Most long-time residents trace their ancestry to Irish, German, and Polish Catholic immigrants.
 In an analysis of 2013 data, Fishtown was the third most segregated white neighborhood in Philadelphia (after Girard Estates and Bridesburg), with 96% white residents.
+By 2024, the percentage of white residents had decreased further to 86%.

 Since 2005 Fishtown has experienced moderate gentrification characterized by significant rises in housing prices and the opening of upscale art, entertainment, and dining establishments.
 An influx of artists and professionals has joined the ranks of police officers, fire fighters, nurses, carpenters, electricians, stonemasons, plumbers, sheet-metal workers, and teamsters.
+As of 2023, the neighborhood was one of the highest income in Philadelphia.

 The neighborhood was chosen by the state of Pennsylvania to be the site of the Rivers Casino Philadelphia gaming complex on Delaware Avenue near Frankford Avenue.
 This choice deeply divided the neighborhood, causing conflict between those who believe it will bring jobs and economic development and those who believe it will lead to increased crime, addiction, and other social problems which negatively impact quality of life.
 A Community Benefits Agreement was reached between SugarHouse Casino (now Rivers Casino) and the membership of Fishtown Action and the New Kensington CDC, which will provide money for community projects that would not otherwise be available to the residents.